ebuchman/blog/content/posts/coins-history.md

 To be fair, gold coinage had existed in southern Italy, which was part of Byzantium, for much of this period.
-Alas, we will not much cover the Byzantine or Arab coinage here during this time, despite the major impact its had on the medeival European coinage we have been discussing (for starters, the design of the Merovingian deniers was taken from the Ummayad coinage[^merovingian-arab]).
+Alas, we will not much cover the Byzantine or Arab coinage here during this time, despite the major impact its had on the medieval European coinage we have been discussing (for starters, the design of the Merovingian deniers was taken from the Umayyad coinage[^merovingian-arab]).

-Within a few months in 1252, both Florence and Genoa started minting a gold coin.[^florin] They would later come to be joined by Venice with its ducat in 1284.
+Within a few months in 1252, both Florence and Genoa started minting a gold coin.[^florin] They would later come to be joined by Venice with its gold ducat in 1284.
 For Florence, its florin was initially worth 1 Florentine lira.
-Thus the florentine lira had finally materialized as its own coin.
-For Genoa, its lira had not devalued as much as that of florence, and it's new gold genovino coin was worth 8 Genoese soldi.
+Thus the Florentine lira had finally materialized as its own coin.
+For Genoa, its lira had not devalued as much as that of Florence, and it's new gold genovino coin was worth 8 Genoese soldi.
 These coins are remarkable for the role they came to play in international trade.